poirierjm/fortniteDiscordBot/README.md

 With this script, discord users can rank themself with commands.
 Your rank depend of your overall fortnite Kill/Death ratio.
-Here are the ranks you can have, __you need to create all of these ranks in your discord in order so the bot work.
+Here are the ranks you can have, __you need to create all of these ranks in your discord in order the bot to work.
 If you misspelled a word, errors will occur.__
 ```
 @Wood,        0.00 → 0.99  K/D
 @Carton,      1.00 → 1.49  K/D